 Right now there are no matches.
 The lowest price on the sell side is $15.20, and the highest price on the buy side is $15.15.
 The difference between the lowest selling price and the highest buying price is called the spread.
 In a widely traded stock, it's usually only a penny or two.
 In a low-volume stock, the spread can grow much larger.
 Because of the spread here, these trades are going to sit in these lists waiting for a match to come along.

 Now let's imagine that Customer A sends in a new sell order.
 He wants to buy 50 shares for $15.25.
 Instead, he'll get the stock for $15.20 from Customer 3, because that's the lowest price available in the list of sellers.
 The 100 shares available at the $15.20 sale price will be split -- 50 shares will remain in the list, while the other 50 will complete the transaction.
 Customer 3 is happy because he got the price he wanted, and Customer A is happy because he got a small discount.

 The matching engine is doing this kind of thing across thousands of listed stocks, and millions of matches are handled by the matching engine every day.
 Once the match is made, information about the completed transaction flows out of the matching engine and goes back to the broker dealers of the buyer and seller.
 Information also flows to the quote servers so that anyone who's interested can see what happened.

 This is a highly simplified explanation, of course, In reality, because of the number of people trading, the system takes thousands of computers and brokers to implement, and the process gets very complicated very quickly.

-For more information on NASDAQ, stocks and related topics, check out the links on the next page.
+For more information on NASDAQ, stocks and related topics, check out the links below.